Rsk1798/OIDC_ExternalID_API/README.md

 - **Accessible endpoints:**
   - `/Graph/getUserById` - Read own profile (when using own ID)
   - `/Graph/getUserByEmail` - Read own profile (when using own email)
+  - `/Graph/updateUserById` - Update own profile (when using own ID)
+  - `/Graph/updateUserAttributesById` - Update own limited attributes (when using own ID)
+  - `/Graph/deleteUserById` - Delete own profile (when using own ID)
+  - `/Graph/deleteUserByEmail` - Delete own profile (when using own email)
   - `/Graph/changePassword` - Change own password

 ### **No Role Required**